-The Down Syndrome Association of Wisconsin (DSAW) is a nonprofit organization with a mission to provide support to families and individuals with Down syndrome through education, information, programs, services, and the exchange of ideas and experiences.
+The mission of the Down Syndrome Association of Wisconsin (DSAW) is to provide support to Wisconsin families and individuals with Down syndrome through awareness, education, information, programs, services, and the exchange of ideas and experiences.
 The founding families of DSAW came together in 1990 to chart a new course for their children.
 For seven years, this group met in hospitals and libraries to discuss their hopes and dreams.
 From these meetings, the DSAW we know today was born.

 About Down Syndrome